 Telehealth and Your Career

 As the use of telehealth grows, so will career opportunities for administrators in this field.
-One of the most exciting aspects of this burgeoning field is the ability for professionals to work from anywhere โ€” for employers and patients located anywhere.
+One of the most exciting aspects of this burgeoning field is the ability for professionals to work from anywhere — for employers and patients located anywhere.
 There are career opportunities exclusively in telehealth care and options for traditional healthcare providers to augment their services with telehealth components.

-If you are interested in learning more about telehealth and developing a network within this segment of the healthcare industry, there are two professional organizations dedicated to telehealth and telemedicine that you can connect with:
+Beyond education, there are two professional organizations dedicated to telehealth and telemedicine that you can connect with:

-Theย American Telemedicine Association welcomes medical professionals, from administrators to practitioners, interested in improving the quality, equity and affordability of healthcare.
-By joining this organization, you will be able to network with industry leaders, access the latest research, view educational content, and participate in advocacy events on Capitol Hill.
+The American Telemedicine Association welcomes medical professionals, from administrators to practitioners, interested in improving the quality, equity and affordability of healthcare.
+By joining this organization, you will be able to network with industry leaders, access the latest research, view educational content and participate in advocacy events on Capitol Hill.

-Theย International Society for Telemedicine and eHealthย has close ties to the World Health Organization and promotes and supports the advancement of telehealth services worldwide.
-This organization hosts networking events and conferences, and offers a number of educational tools to support professional development and exploration of careers in telehealth.
+The International Society for Telemedicine and eHealth has close ties to the World Health Organization and promotes and supports the advancement of telehealth services worldwide.
+This organization hosts networking events and conferences and offers a number of educational tools to support professional development and exploration of careers in telehealth.

 Learn more about TAMU-CC’s online MBA with a Concentration in Healthcare Administration program.